-- 1. Navigate to the Information Management support page (www.ibm.com/software/data/support). - 2.
-Select the appropriate IBM FileNet product from the "Select a category" list. - 3.
-From the Product Support page, click Product Documentation under Learn. - 4.
-From the Product Documentation page - a.
-If necessary, click the Doc Link for the appropriate component product to display the document list. - b.
-Click the icon in the appropriate release column to access the document you need.
+- 1 Navigate to the Information Management support page (www.ibm.com/software/data/support). - Select the appropriate IBM FileNet product from the "Select a cate-2 gory" list. - 3 On the Product Support page, click Documentation and then click Product Documentation. - 4 On the Product Documentation page, locate the document you need, then click the icon in the appropriate release column to access the document.